MHosseinHashemi/Big_Brother/README.md

 # **Big_Brother**
 ### *Multi‑Modal AI Assistant with Visual Authentication*

 Big_Brother is a personal pet project initially begin as final project for LLM course at IASBS.
+The aim is to design a  secure, context‑aware AI system that does the following in order:
+- Watches the environment and if identifies you, greets you and waits for your response.
+- Otherwise if set for gaurding, it would take a pic from the introders and sends them to the user via Telegram.
+- If visually authenticated, listens to you for a brief time, then respounds to you verbally and this loop goes on as long as you say the interrupt words.
+- If set for gaurding, it would take a pic from the introders and sends them to the user via Telegram.

-The aim is to design a  secure, context‑aware AI system that fuses **facial authentication**, **speech understanding**, and **intelligent dialogue via LLMs** – all while keeping a watchful eye (and ear) on its surroundings.
+>fuses **facial recognition**, **speech understanding**, and **LLMs** – to communicate, while keeping a watchful eye on its surroundings.

 ---